slavikdev/universal-coding-rules/README.md

 * Keep your function’s body as small as possible.
 Break it into smaller functions or classes until further division is impossible.
 * Function must do only one thing.
 * Use if/switch statements carefully, because they usually indicade that your function does more than one thing.
+* Avoid temporal coupling.
+A function shouldn’t expect to be called in a certain order, after or before another function.
+* Don’t change any state.
+Like in functional programming a function must always produce the same result for the same input.

 ### Arguments
 * Don’t pass arguments which indicate state.
 Usually it’s boolean or enum, but integers or even strings are used sometimes.
 Remember: if you pass state indicator into a function it means your function does more than one thing.
 * Keep number of arguments no more than 3 (this rule might be avoid in constructors).
 * Don’t pass null/nil.
 In fact avoid using them at all.
 As a function argument they’re usually a hidden form of boolean.
+* Don’t output via arguments.
+Always use return statement.

 ## Acknowledgments & Thanks